gbr/nitrile/README.md

 TODOs with no timeline:

-* Commit and push all Awesome-CV work and add submodule to this one immediately for tracking
-* Move test data mocks to assets in test folder
 * Fix NPM dependency issues
 * Fix server routing test to lead to /test rather than /oops
 * Beautify LaTeX output: left justify skills columns, redo changes from personal prototype for spacing and font size, etc.